MetOffice/simulation-systems/source/git_faq.rst

 Why won't the rose-stem command work?
   The syntax to launch the test suite has changed with the move to git.
 Please see our :ref:`testing pages <testing>`.

+How do I run with an older version?
+  The entire history of each trunk branch from the MOSRS repository has been migrated (for the UM this is from vn9.2).
+If you need a specific release, then you can checkout the tag of that release, eg. ``git checkout <TAG>``.
+If you require a specific commit, you will need to find the relevant hash from the history of the main branch.

+Why can't I see the full history of Jules and MONC?
+  Due to licencing issues we were unable to make the history of these repositories public.
+We have a copy of the repository with all the previous releases internal to the MetOffice.
+Please ask if you need help accessing that.